chxu2000/chxu2000/README.md

 I am Chenhao Xu, a junior at Tongji University, majoring in Computer Science

-- 🔭 I’m currently working on Temporal Graph Simulation & Financial Big Data
+- 🔭 I’m currently working on Query Scheduling based on GNN and RL

 - 🌱 I’m currently learning Machine Learning, Deep Learning and Reinforcement Learning